 Labor is not the right time to learn about the birth process.
 I had trouble finding a birthing class near me that fit my needs so I took an online class, which inspired me to become a professional educator.
 My childbirth classes will prepare you with the most up-to-date best-evidence practices for labor, including comfort techniques from the Lamaze and Bradley methods.
 Birth doesn’t have to be scary and anxiety inducing.
 Join me to learn how your child’s birth can be more comfortable, joyful and beautiful.
 We have online birthing classes for your convenience!

-Postpartum Doula Services for Modern Moms & Families
+Doula Services for Modern Moms & Families on Long Island

 Finding My Postpartum Village I didn't understand how true the saying "It takes a village" really is and how badly I needed that village in postpartum.
 While as a birth educator I know preparing for labor and birth is very important, I didn't spend nearly as much time preparing for what comes after.
 Sure, I got the breast pump, nursing pads, mesh underwear, perineal spray, etc. All of those items were helpful.
 But what I needed, what I really needed, I couldn't buy on Amazon.
 Support.
 A community of other new moms going through the same challenges, joys, feelings I was going through.
 This is what I was missing.
 Although I had my close friends and family, I still felt a bit isolated because no one else was experiencing postpartum with me.
 In a way I was alone...